Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-The potential of using $\beta$-decay observables as the precision frontier for BSM searches has led to the deployment of several experimental efforts.
-However, discovering deviations from the SM predictions demands also high-precision theoretical calculations.
-This is an additional challenge of the precision frontier, and in the case of $\beta$-decays it entails nuclear structure calculations with quantified uncertainties.
+However, discovering such minute deviations from the SM predictions demands also high-precision theoretical calculations.
+In the case of $\beta$-decays this challenge entails nuclear structure calculations with quantified uncertainties.
 The field of \emph{ab~initio} nuclear structure calculations has significantly evolved in the last two decades.
-Enormous progress has been achieved with new theoretical and numerical techniques overcoming the difficulties in solving the many-body strongly interacting quantum systems characterizing the nuclear regime.
 Concomitantly, model-independent nuclear interactions based on chiral effective field theory ($\chi$EFT)~\cite{epelbaum2009,machleidt2011} have been developed.
-For example, in the case of the weak interactions, accurate calculations of $\beta$-decay rates for nuclei with masses up to $A=100$ have been accomplished~\cite{Gysbers2019NatPhys}.
+A showcase example of this progress, relevant for studies of weak interactions with nuclei, is the recent accurate calculations of $\beta$-decay rates for nuclei with masses up to $A=100$~\cite{Gysbers2019NatPhys}.